Now is the time for latkes, that delightfully greasy, slightly salty Jewish potato pancake most commonly consumed during Hanukkah.

 “There are really two schools of latkes,” said Joel Appel, co-owner of Zaidy’s Deli & Bakery, referring to the hashbrown-esque latkes found at most delis versus the style they make at Zaidy’s, which is closer to an actual pancake.
 “Our batter includes things like onions, salt, potatoes, a little potato flour, and some love.
 Then we scoop it onto a griddle, much like a pancake.
 It’s a very traditional way of making them.”

 Zaidy’s offers an entire menu of Hanukkah favorites including a half-dozen ($17) or full dozen ($32) of their pancake-style latkes with strawberry applesauce ($5.50) or sour cream ($6).
-Also order sufganiyot (a dozen for $15), a variety of desserts, homemade rugelach, brisket, potato and noodle kugel, and more.
+This year, they are also offering the new Cheezee Latkes ($19 for a half-dozen), which includes a side of green chili.
+Additional Hanukkah offerings include mixed berry and chocolate caramel sufganiyot (a dozen for $15), a variety of desserts, homemade rugelach, brisket, roasted chicken, potato and noodle kugel, breads, bagels, and more.
 Place your order online.
 600 S. Holly St., Denver, zaidysdeli.com

 NY Deli News